 To learn more about pricing, check the Billing section at Settings Page.

 Your Billing history is also divided into 2 sections: subscription Invoices and Service payments.

 Subscription Invoices for your PRO plan (in Messenger).
 Service payments for your service payments for SMS/Email.

 Where can I see my statistics?

-You can also see statistics in SMS block for a specific SMS.
-Unlike Messenger, SMS channel does not show the open rates.
+You can see statistics in the SMS block for a specific SMS.
+Unlike Messenger, the SMS channel does not show open rates.